 - Control Groups — provides the ability to partition resources such as compute and memory so that the container cannot monopolize a machine’s resources.

 2. Images: Very simply binary representation same as how we have images for our VMs.

-It is build using Layer Capabilities, and also has a notion of a parent-child relationship.
-You build on top of parent image e.g. above WordPress is built on top of Nginx image (IIS like).
+It is build using Layer Capabilities and has a notion of a parent-child relationship.
+You build on top of parent image e.g., above WordPress is built on top of Nginx image (IIS like).
 For Devs think of it like Image is a Class (blueprint) and Container is Instance of Class i.e. Object.